OpenFn/docs/docs/cli.md

 Note that `console.log(state)` will display the whole state, but also configuration elements **(username, and password)**.
-Remove this log whenever your done debudding to avoid accidentally exposing sensitive information when the job is successful deployed on production
+Remove this log whenever you're done debugging to avoid accidentally exposing sensitive information when the job is successful deployed on production

 :::